nishamghimire5/Kounsel/README.md

-# **KOUNSEL**
+# **KOUNSEL** ((recent updates at final-master))

 > Kounsel is a project by 3rd sem CS students to initiate a platform for students to share their feelings and discuss their mental problems without the fear of being judged.

 \*Live Hosted on: **[Kounsel](https://kounsel.pages.dev/ "Kounsel")\***